nikoloz-pachuashvili/learn-node-mongo-the-hard-way/ex9.rst

 Perfect we just flipped the value back to ``0`` setting our flag to ``false``.
 In short ``bit fields`` can be very useful to compress values into a smaller space in the database.
 As an example a ``32bit`` integer can contain ``32`` binary flags and will take up very little space in comparision to 32 indidvidual fields or 32 entries in an array.

-$atomic or how I came to love the bomb
+$isolated or how I came to love the bomb
 --------------------------------------

 Let's start right off the bat in the editor, fire it up and enter the code below.